stablecog/stablecog/src/lib/md/stable-diffusion-tools-and-resources.md

 ---
 title: Stable Diffusion Tools & Resources
-description: Stable Diffusion is an open source AI model to generate images.
-It is like DALL-E and Midjourney but open source and free for everyone to use.
-In this article, I've curated some tools to help you get started with Stable Diffusion.
+description: Stable Diffusion is an AI model to generate images, bit like DALL-E and Midjourney but it's open source and free.
+Here are tools to help you get started.
 author: M. Yekta Güngör
 author_url: https://twitter.com/ngyekta
 date: 2022-10-21T16:00:00.000Z